June 8, 2020

 If your stressful thoughts are keeping you awake at night, or your body is too tense to relax, not getting enough sleep is common.
 But that’s a big problem!
 Try these strategies to cope with insomnia and get some rest.

-Low energy and feeling tired all the time is one of the most common physical side effects of stress.
+Low energy and feeling tired all the time are one of the most common physical side effects of stress.
 Think about how it typically affects your mind.
 It can completely take over your thoughts and lead to excessive worry.

 When your mind is working overtime, your body often does the same thing.
 That can bring your energy levels down and leave you feeling tired even if you haven’t done anything to physically exert yourself.